|

 Institutional Revolutionary Party (PRI),

-which ruled Mexico behind a facade of constitutional democracy from
+which ruled Mexico behind a facade of constitutional democracy for 70 years.

 As PRI rule relaxed in the 1980s, and also became more corrupt,